app-generator/docs-old/content/getting-started-with/django.md

 $ Run 'python manage.py migrate' to apply them.
 ```

 Django migrations refer to the database state and tables.
-The application is provided with usable authentication by default and to make use of this _included feature,_ we need to run the database migration and create all required tables.&#x20;
+The application is provided with usable authentication by default and to make use of this _included feature,_ we need to run the database migration and create all required tables.

 ```bash
 $ python manage.py migrate